cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/mongo-replica-sets.md

 - Create two more servers in your cloud (MongoDB replica sets require an odd number of servers)
 - Deploy and configure MongoDB on the new servers
 - Restore the backup on the new servers
-- Configure all MongoDB instances in the stack to act as a single replica set
+- Configure all MongoDB instances in the application to act as a single replica set
 - Generate appropriate environment variables with the addresses of the replica set servers

 It is important for backups to keep their referential integrity, otherwise different parts of the database might be backed up at different times, affecting database performance.